thephpleague/uri-src/docs/components/7.0/query.md

 <p class="message-notice">Available since version <code>7.8.0</code></p>

-PHP relies on the presence of brackets in parameter names to parse query string values into lists.
+PHP relies on the presence of brackets in parameter names to parse query string values into array.
-Since this notation is well established in the PHP community, this library provides a dedicated API to work with list parameters while still preserving the original key/value pairs.
+Since this notation is well established in the PHP community, this library provides a dedicated API to work with array parameters while still preserving the original key/value pairs.

-<p class="message-info">The API operates on the parsed parameter view of the query, not on raw query pairs.</p>
+<p class="message-info">The API operates on the parsed parameter view of the query, not on raw query pairs.
+Since the goal is to still preserve the original query string we will talk about lists instead of <code>array</code>, their internal representation, because the order and the duplication are preserved.</p>

 #### Accessing List